$FastDoc$: Domain-Specific Fast Continual Pre-training Technique using Document-Level Metadata and Taxonomy

-The Supplementary Material is organized in the same sectional format as the main paper.
-The additional material of a section is put in the corresponding section of the Supplementary Material so that it becomes easier for the reader to find the relevant information.
+The Appendix is organized in the same sectional format as the main paper.
+The additional material of a section is put in the corresponding section of the Appendix so that it becomes easier for the reader to find the relevant information.
 Some sections and subsections may not have supplementary material so only their name is mentioned.
 The page numbers are in continuation from the Main Paper's end page number.